Best Horse Betting Sites For US Players

 How The Coronavirus Has Affected Horse Betting

-Many horse races have been canceled due to the outbreak of the COVID-19 coronavirus.
-The outbreak has even reached the fabled Kentucky Derby, which is normally held in May, but this year is scheduled to be held on September 5th.
-The Preakness Stakes has also been postponed from its normal May runtime to October 3rd.
-Keep an eye on this page for updates on the future scheduling of events - the Belmont Stakes was only pushed back a couple weeks.
-This means that the Triple Crown races are taking place out of order this year.
+Many horse races have been postponed due to the outbreak of the COVID-19 coronavirus.
+They have, by this point, mostly completed.
+For example, all of the Triple Crown races are done for this year, with the Preakness Stakes bringing up the rear on October 3rd.
+There are still some races to go, such as the Breeders’ Cup.
 One thing that is good news for horse bettors during the pandemic is that many horse races, especially ones that are not large cultural events with large crowds, have continued to go on.
 For example, nearly every day there are available horse race bets on the major online sportsbooks, from various smaller horse racing tracks.
 If you’re into horse racing for the love of the sport, the sport still continues.

 2020 Triple Crown Betting